 With Rye, Virgil is responsible to manage all aspects of project execution, oversee the development and implementation of pre- and post- license project scheduling, cost forecasts, and procurement.
 Virgil has nearly 30 years of experience executing Engineer- ing, Procurement, and Construction (EPC) projects across hydro- power, power transmission and distribution, coal power, and infrastructure projects.
 He has a BS in Construction Management from the University of Maine, MS in Civil Engineering from Worcester Polytechnic Institute, is a licensed Professional Engineering in five states, and is a Certified Cost Professional through AACEi.

-Paul is responsible for commercial activities of Rye including sales, offtake, PPAs and trading.
+Joining Rye’s predecessor, Free Flow Power as it pivoted to focus on conventional hydropower, Paul has been responsible for project and corporate development with a focus on commercial activities and governmental and stakeholder outreach.
 Previously, Paul spent 10 years with the Edison Mission Energy group, as President of Marketing and Trading, where he managed an $8 billion portfolio of wind, coal and natural gas fired generation.
-Previously, Paul spent nearly a decade with the Citizens Energy companies building an energy management and marketing venture and helping to define the structure of the electricity marketplace.
+Prior to that, Paul spent nearly a decade with the Citizens Energy companies building an energy management and marketing venture and helping to define the structure of the electricity marketplace.
 Paul holds a BFA from the Rhode Island School of Design.

 Director of Engineering